biskark/vim-ultimate-colorscheme-utility/README.md

 vim-ultimate-colorscheme-utility
 ================================

-Vim plugin that enables colorscheme browsing, choosing favorites, and automatic/manual scheme switching based on the current filetype.
-You no longer have to settle for one favorite scheme.
+Vim plugin that enables colorscheme and font browsing, choosing favorites, and automatic/manual scheme switching based on the current filetype.
+You no longer have to settle for one favorite scheme or guifont.

-New to Version 0.2.0!!!
+Menu Integration Branch
 =======================
-Ultimate Colorscheme Utility now allows for the saving of favorite fonts!
-Several new key mappings have been added.

-Note that this __ONLY__ works when using GVim.
-Terminal vim cannot control the font settings.
+Ultimate Colorscheme Utility is now working on better integration into GVim.
+There is now a 'Favorites' menu that enables all the functionality of the plugin at the push of a button.

 Features
 ========